impactoss/impactoss-user-manual/visitors/visitor.md

 ![](/assets/icon-action.png)

 **Actions** the Government and partners are doing or planning to implement human rights and achieve the SDGs form the overall National Implementation Plan.
-Actions can address both Recommendations and SDG Targets
+Actions can address both Recommendations and SDG Targets.

 For more information go to **[Explore Action Implementation Plan](/visitors/actions.md)**